Abecma Dosage

 Note: The patient identifier number may be preceded by the letters DIN or Aph ID.

-Thaw ABECMA infusion bag(s) at approximately 37°C using an approved thaw device or water bath until there is no visible ice in the infusion bag.
-Gently mix the contents of the bag to disperse clumps of cellular material.
-If visible cell clumps remain, continue to gently mix the contents of the bag.
-Small clumps of cellular material should disperse with gentle manual mixing.
+- Thaw ABECMA infusion bag(s) at approximately 37°C using an approved thaw device or water bath until there is no visible ice in the infusion bag.
+Gently mix the contents of the bag to disperse visible clumps of cellular material.
+Small clumps of cellular material may persist despite gentle manual mixing.
 Do not wash, spin down, and/or resuspend ABECMA in new media prior to infusion.

-ABECMA should be administered within 1 hour of the start of thaw.
-ABECMA is stable for 2 hours at room temperature once thawed.
+- ABECMA should be administered within one hour of the initiation of the thaw process.
+ABECMA is stable for two hours at room temperature once thawed.

 ABECMA Administration

-Ensure that a minimum of 2 doses of tocilizumab and emergency equipment are available prior to infusion and during the recovery period.
+- Ensure that a minimum of two doses of tocilizumab and emergency equipment are available prior to infusion and during the recovery period.

-Infuse the entire contents of the ABECMA infusion bag within 1 hour after start of thaw by gravity flow.
+- Infuse the entire contents of the ABECMA infusion bag within one hour after start of thaw by gravity flow.

-After the entire content of the infusion bag is infused, rinse the tubing with 30 to 60 mL of normal saline at the same infusion rate to ensure all product is delivered.
+- After the entire content of the infusion bag is infused, rinse the tubing, inclusive of the in-line filter if used, with 30 to 60 mL of normal saline at the same infusion rate to ensure as many cells as possible are infused into the patient.

-If more than one infusion bag has been received, administer all bags as directed, following steps 1-4 for all subsequent infusion bags.
+- If more than one infusion bag is received, administer all bags as directed, following steps 1-4 for each bag.
 Do not initiate thaw of the next bag until infusion of the previous bag is complete.

 ABECMA contains human blood cells that are genetically modified with replication-incompetent, self-inactivating lentiviral vector.
 Follow universal precautions and local biosafety guidelines for handling and disposal of ABECMA to avoid potential transmission of infectious diseases.